DreamMaoMao/hycov/README.md

-## hycov
+# hycov
-hyprland overview mode plugin,a new tile window workflow
+A Hyprland overview mode plugin, a new tiling WM workflow.

-### what can it do:
+### What can it do?
-- Tile all workspace windows in one workspace by grid layout
+- Hycov can tile all of your windows in a single workspace via grid layout.

-- After quit the overview mode, it can perfect recovery window state (fullscreen, floating, the size, position)
+- After quitting the overview mode, hycov can perfectly recover a window's previous state (fullscreen, floating, size, positon, etc.)

-- Support a variety of trigger methods, touch pad gestures, mouse screen hot area, shortcut keys
+- Hycov supports a variety of trigger methods, such as touch pad gestures, hot corners, and keyboard shortcuts.

-- Support for multiple monitors
+- Supports multiple monitors.

-- Supports a variety of focus switching modes, direction switching, single shortcut key cyclic switching
+- You can change the way that Hycov focuses a window, whether directional or cyclical. (single-shortcut)

 https://github.com/DreamMaoMao/hycov/assets/30348075/59121362-21a8-4143-be95-72ce79ee8e95